DidYouGetSniped/didyougetsniped.github.io/README.md

 This is a **third-party fan project** and is not affiliated with, endorsed, or sponsored by War Brokers or its developers.

-All game data is accessed through the Pomp's War Brokers API.
+All game data is accessed through Pomp's War Brokers API.
 This project is provided as-is for the community.

 ## 🔗 Links